HazeMSR/Session-1/README.md

 > pyenv global 3.8.5
 4. Make a directory, enter inside and set pyenv locally:
 > mkdir new_project && cd new_project & pyenv local 3.8.5
-5. Initialize a new poetry project (Choose Python 3.8):
+5. Initialize a new poetry project:
 > poetry init
 6. Open the pyproject.toml file and overwrite the following line:
 ```